 The bottom line: As with the scrap vegetable broth I make with the peels, skins and scraps of various types of produce, I buy organic corn for this broth.
 (In fact, I buy only organic food, but not industrially produced organic food.)

 I truly planned to write only about my delicious tasting broth but once you start down the rabbit hole of American corn, well, you could write an entire book.
-If you are Michael Pollan, you write a brilliant book, The Omnivore’s Dilemma.
+If you are Michael Pollan, you write the brilliant book The Omnivore’s Dilemma.

 Why bother making homemade vegetable broth?